Venom (2018 film): Visual effects and design

 Because Riot is a minor character from the comics, the designers had more freedom to develop his film appearance.
 He is a foot taller than Venom, and almost twice as heavy, with a "brutal metallic look" that Franklin described as "almost reptilian".
 The character model for Riot was similar to the one for Venom, but had less effects layers due to Riot not having the same "rippling goo" texture.
 The villain also had a custom set of effects for the different weapons that he can manifest, including blades and a large wrecking ball with spikes.
 The final fight between the two characters was constantly changing, with Franklin, DNEG, and the previsualization team at The Third Floor working with Fleischer to develop the fight.
 One element that was suggested by the visual effects teams was to take advantage of the characters' liquid-like designs by having the two appear to merge and create "a swirling mass of symbiotic flesh, with the two humans revealed through the whirlpool".
 This was inspired by the early tests made while developing the basic symbiote look.
 When designing the launch pad where the fight is set, Franklin said that it needed to be "broad, colorful and exciting" to represent the more comedic and comic book-like style of the film, which he contrasted to his work on Interstellar (2014) and the concurrent work being done for First Man (2018).
 Additional environment work that DNEG completed included the removal of Coca-Cola signs and CNN logos from the Atlanta-shot sequences, since San Francisco does not have those.
-For Weying's brief time as She-Venom, Franklin said that the various depictions of the character in the comics ranged from "demonic creatures with elongated teeth through to the extreme hypertrophied female form", with the film's version trying to balance being disgusting and "a little bit sexy", particular for when she kisses Brock.
+For Anne's brief time as She-Venom, Franklin said that the various depictions of the character in the comics ranged from "demonic creatures with elongated teeth through to the extreme hypertrophied female form", with the film's version trying to balance being disgusting and "a little bit sexy", particular for when she kisses Eddie.
 In total, DNEG completed around 1,100 visual effects shots for the film.

 Music

 Ludwig Göransson signed on to compose the score for Venom in March 2018, reuniting with Fleischer after the pair worked together on 30 Minutes or Less (2011).
-In August, rapper Eminem teased that he had contributed a new song to the soundtrack for Venom.
-His album Kamikaze was released at the end of that month, and features a bonus song called "Venom (Music from the Motion Picture)" that references the film.
-The song was released by Aftermath Records as a digital single for the film on September 23.
+In August, rapper Eminem teased that he had contributed a new song to the soundtrack of the film.
+His tenth studio album Kamikaze was released at the end of that month, and features a bonus song titled "Venom" that references the film.
+The song was released as a digital single on September 21.
 An album featuring Göransson's score was released digitally by Sony Classical Records on October 5, with a physical release later that month.